budgy11/LLMPatternMatcher/evaluation/LLMPatternMatcher-Custom/search-review.md

 #####
 Alerts:
-Variable may contain secrets that should not be stored in code Echo may lead to XSS if passed unsanitized input
+Variable may contain secrets that should not be stored in code
 #####

 **2. `products.php` (Product Listing - Example)**